Wills and Power of Attorney (POA)

 Ensure that your Will is kept somewhere safe, and that your executor(s) know where to find it.

 How much will it cost?

-Remember, buying or selling your property is the perfect time to make a will.
-Bytherules will make it impossibly easy for you.
+Remember, buying or selling your property is the perfect time to make a Will. bytherules will make it incredibly easy for you.